Chapter 1 | Part 1

-From an outsider’s perspectives, the boat’s exterior was questionable in upkeep and maintenance, but she suited the fishermen’s needs perfectly.
-With a medium sized deck and small cabin, the boat was built for speed and accessibility, though not quite big enough for eight men.
+From an outsider’s perspectives, the boat’s exterior was questionable in upkeep and maintenance, but it suited the fishermen’s needs perfectly.
+With a medium sized deck and small cabin, the boat was built for speed and accessibility, though not quite big enough for six men.

-At the wheel, Captain Cassidy smoked one of his last cigars while ashes flew into his black beard as they caught in the wind.
+At the wheel, Captain Cassidy smoked one of his cigars while ashes flew into his black beard.
 He always wore his white, sweat stained t-shirt and old military cap with his black Irish curls peaking out the sides.
 Tentatively he watched his first-mate, Luca, mentoring the new greenhorn, Riley.
 The boy had finally stopped fumbling around the deck and throwing-up over the bow.
 He earned his sea legs and survived his fist journey.

 Riley joined the crew a few weeks ago.
 It was his first week in New Orion when Luca found him.
 All the crewmembers weren’t from anywhere in particular, but they were all drawn to New Orion and found company in each other.
 All of them had broken families and discouraging pasts that brought them to where they were now.
 Riley was one in the same, just like them in almost everyway.

-Cassidy cut the engine.
+Cassidy cut the engine of the boat.
 Standing beside Riley, Luca stopped what he was doing and squinted his eyes in Cassidy’s direction.
 The captain winked as he stepped on deck, stroking an orange and white lifesaver hanging on a wall.